Registering a Company in China

 Faced with relatively fewer compliance requirements, establishing a branch office allows foreign companies to expand their presence in China, while remaining compliant and effectively limits set-up costs when compared to establishing an entirely new subsidiary.

-3 Main Phases to Set Up a Company
+3 Main Phases to Set Up a Company in China

 Once a preferred mode of entry is decided on, company investors can begin the process of officially establishing a legal entity in China.
 There are 3 broad phases to setting up a company and becoming fully operational.